Shockp/Backend-Projects/number-guessing-game/UML Diagrams/UseCaseDiagram.md

 #### **🎮 Start Game**
 - **Actor**: Player
-- **Description**: Initialize a new number guessing game with enhanced validation
+- **Description**: Initialize a new number guessing game with complete validation
 - **Preconditions**: Player is ready to play
 - **Main Flow**:
   1. Player requests to start a new game